puppetlabs/puppet-docs/source/puppet/3/reference/lang_datatypes.markdown

     }
 {% endhighlight %}

-Alternate forms of regex quoting are not allowed.
+Alternate forms of regex quoting are not allowed and Ruby-style variable interpolation is not available.

 ### Regex Options